ewmailing/CostcoReceipt2qif/README.md

 # CostcoReceipt2qif

-This converts Costco receipt data into .qif file which you can import into your personal finance software.
+This converts Costco receipt data into a .qif file which you can import into your personal finance software.
 Each receipt is generated into a split-transaction, with categories pre-populated, and coupons marked with tags.

 There are two programs in this repository.